JSJ decompositions and polytopes for two-generator one-relator groups: One-relator groups with torsion

 \begin{proof} Let $G = \langle a, b\mid S^n\rangle$, $n\geq1$ maximal.

-For (\ref{Fuchsian:1}), if $S$ is empty then $G$ is free and so not one-ended, while if $S$ is primitive then $G\cong\langle a, b\mid a^n\rangle$, so $G$ is either two-ended (if $n=1$) or infinitely ended (if $n>1$).
-Hence, if $G$ is one-ended then $S$ is non-primitive and non-empty.
-For the other direction, if $S$ is non-primitive and non-empty then the group $G_1$ defined by $\langle a, b\mid S\rangle$ does not split non-trivially as a free product \cite[Proposition II.5.13]{L-S} and is not cyclic \cite[Proposition II.5.11]{L-S}, but is torsion-free \cite[Proposition II.5.18]{L-S}.
+For (\ref{Fuchsian:1}), if $S$ is trivial then $G$ is free and so not one-ended, while if $S$ is primitive then $G\cong\langle a, b\mid a^n\rangle$, so $G$ is either two-ended (if $n=1$) or infinitely ended (if $n>1$).
+Hence, if $G$ is one-ended then $S$ is non-primitive and non-trivial.
+For the other direction, if $S$ is non-primitive and non-trivial then the group $G_1$ defined by $\langle a, b\mid S\rangle$ does not split non-trivially as a free product \cite[Proposition II.5.13]{L-S} and is not cyclic \cite[Proposition II.5.11]{L-S}, but is torsion-free \cite[Proposition II.5.18]{L-S}.
 Hence, $G_1$ is one-ended, and so also $G$ is one-ended \cite[Lemma 3.2]{logan2016JSJ}.

 For (\ref{Fuchsian:2}), the group $G$ is one-ended and Fuchsian if and only if $n>1$ and $G\cong \langle a, b\mid [a, b]^n\rangle$ \cite[Lemma 1]{Rosenberger1986generating}, if and only if there exists an automorphism $\phi\in\aut(F(a, b))$ such that $\phi(S^n)=[a, b]^{\pm n}$ \cite{Pride1977}, if and only if $S$ is conjugate to $[a, b]^{\pm 1}$ \cite[Theorem 3.9]{mks}, as required. \end{proof}